ooples/pine_script_docs/source/language/Conditional_structures.rst

   to select the appropriate strategy order to emit, depending on whether the ``longCondition`` or ``shortCondition`` "bool" variables are ``true``.
 - The building conditions of ``longCondition`` and ``shortCondition`` are exclusive.
-While they can both be ``false`` simultaneously, they cannot both be ``true`` at the same time.
+While they can both be ``false`` simultaneously, they cannot be ``true`` at the same time.
   The fact that only **one** local block of the `switch <https://www.tradingview.com/pine-script-reference/v5/#op_switch>`__ structure is ever executed is thus not an issue for us.
 - We evaluate the calls to `ta.crossover() <https://www.tradingview.com/pine-script-reference/v5/#>`__
   and `ta.crossunder() <https://www.tradingview.com/pine-script-reference/v5/#>`__ **prior** to entry in the `switch <https://www.tradingview.com/pine-script-reference/v5/#op_switch>`__ structure.
-  Not doing so like in the following example would prevent the functions to be executed on each bar, which would result in a compiler warning and erratic behavior::
+  Not doing so, as in the following example, would prevent the functions to be executed on each bar, which would result in a compiler warning and erratic behavior::

     //@version=5